 There is nothing wrong with reviewing explanations and rules, as long as you don’t expect to suddenly get it all right.
 So look for explanations by all means.
 Save the ones you like.
 You will need to refer to them again and again.
 That is what I do, from time to time.
 These resources are so numerous, that it is pointless to even list them all here.
 If a learner is not motivated to look for this kind of material on his or her own, just putting some links here isn’t going to do much good.

 At an early stage in your learning, it’s probably best to Google in English, in order to find English explanations and examples with translations into English.
 AS you progress in the language, why limit yourself to Googling about these issues.
 Try Googling “Spanish grammar”.

 You may want to avoid grammar guides put out by official sources like the “Real Academia Española” which are too detailed and academic.
 Try searching for “easy Spanish grammar PDF” in Spanish–“Gramática española fácil PDF”.
 You will find this site, for example: Gramática súper fácil de la lengua española.

 When I was learning Greek I searched in Google for a Greek grammar PDF in Greek.
 I used Google Translate to make sure I had the term right, “Ελληνική γραμματική PDF”.
 I found quite a good one–Νεοελληνική Γραμματική Μανόλη Τριανταφυλλίδη–in Greek.

 I converted it from PDF to a text file using Calibre software and then I imported the whole grammar book into LingQ.
-I am now looking forward to reading about Greek grammar in Greek, increasing my Greek vocabulary using LingQ, and I won’t be stumped by words that I don’t know.
-I will learn about the grammar, or review it, and I will increase my familiarity with the Greek language.
+I could then read about Greek grammar in Greek, increasing my Greek vocabulary using LingQ, and I wasn’t stumped by words that I didn’t know.
+I learned about the grammar, reviewed it, and I increased my familiarity with the Greek language.